CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 A function must return a set of records containing one or more columns, of any Postgres type.
 A **spatial function** is one which returns a column of type `geometry` or `geography`.
-Output from spatial functions is returned as GeoJSON datasets.
-Output from non-spatial functions is returned as JSON datasets.
+Output from spatial functions is returned as GeoJSON datasets, while output from non-spatial functions is returned as JSON datasets.

 Geometry values returned by a function can be in any coordinate system, but must have their SRID set to the appropriate value.
 If required, they are reprojected to geographic coordinates (SRID = 4326) in the output GeoJSON.
-If geometry is queried from an existing table the SRID may already be set;
+If geometry is queried from an existing table, the SRID may already be set;
 otherwise the function should set it explicitly.

 The example below illustrates